danielricks/autoplay/README.md

 c.create_english_CSV_file()
 ```

 IV.
 Install [Parsey McParseface](https://github.com/tensorflow/models/tree/master/syntaxnet).
 If Parsey is already installed, continue to step V. This script should not be run in autoplay/, and is recommended to be run in Downloads/.
-It requires root access.
+It requires root access, Ubuntu 14.04, and Python 2.7.

 ```bash
 $ chmod +x install_parsey.sh